dthies/moodle-format_popups/README.md

 activities embedded in modals instead of redirecting from the course page.

-If you are not using heavy server side assessment, but mosty resources and client side activities (SCORM, H5P), this format may help provide more interactive courses by opening the activities in popup modals instead of separate web pages.
+If you are not using heavy server side assessment, but mostly resources and client side activities (SCORM, H5P), this format may help provide more interactive courses by opening the activities in popup modals instead of separate web pages.
 When students finish an activity or resource,